Gorgias vs Zoho Desk: Which help desk is right for you in 2026?

 AI and automation capabilities

-Zoho Desk gives you Zia, a more generalized AI assistant that does a bit of everything.
+Zoho Desk's approach: Zoho Desk gives you Zia, a more generalized AI assistant that does a bit of everything.
 Zia can read an incoming ticket and automatically tag it based on the topic, analyze the customer’s tone to flag anyone who seems upset, and whisper suggestions from your knowledge base to your agents as they type.
 It’s designed to be a helpful co-pilot for your support team.

-Feature | Gorgias | Zoho Desk |
+| Feature | Gorgias | Zoho Desk |

-Primary AI Focus | Rule-based e-commerce automation | General-purpose AI assistant (Zia) |
+| Primary AI focus | Rule-based e-commerce automation | General-purpose AI assistant (Zia) |

-Key AI Features | Intent detection, auto-replies | Sentiment analysis, predictive analytics |
+| Key AI features | Intent detection, auto-replies | Sentiment analysis, predictive analytics |

-Knowledge Sources | Help center, macros | Knowledge base, community forums |
+| Knowledge sources | Help center, macros, store data | Knowledge base, community forums |

-Setup Complexity | Moderate, requires rule configuration | Can be complex to customize fully |
+| Setup complexity | Intuitive, with powerful rule configuration | Can be complex to customize fully |

-Pricing Model | Often based on automated resolutions | Included in per-agent subscription |
+| Pricing model | Based on automated resolutions and volume | Included in per-agent subscription |

 Integrations and ecosystem